open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

   int64 line = 2;
 }

+// Describes a function, including its human-readable name, system name,
-message Function {
+// source file, and starting line number in the source. message Function {
   // Unique nonzero id for the function. [deprecated] uint64 id = 1;